mab253/software-interventions-spring22/README.md

 - ["The app that broke the Iowa Caucuses was sent out through beta testing platforms"](https://www.theverge.com/2020/2/4/21122737/iowa-democractic-caucus-voting-app-android-testfairy-screenshots-app-store), N. Statt, _The Verge_
 - ["Here's the Shadow Inc. App that Failed in Iowa Last Night"](https://www.vice.com/en/article/y3m33x/heres-the-shadow-inc-app-that-failed-in-iowa-last-night), Koebler, Maiberg, _Motherboard_
 - [WhatsApp’s Influence in the Brazilian Election and How It Helped Jair Bolsonaro Win](https://www.cfr.org/blog/whatsapps-influence-brazilian-election-and-how-it-helped-jair-bolsonaro-win), Caio C. V. Machado _CFR Blog_
-- Rafaela Nakano, The revolution that never came: the truck drivers’ strike in Brazil from within a WhatsApp group (video, link to come)

 for next class: \
 **Assignment:** communications API experiment